-- Noise walls shall be based upon the concepts and guidelines provided in Attachment 15-1A.
-The roadside face of noise walls shall have a consistent appearance throughout their length. - b) The side of the noise walls facing away from the roadway may vary based upon community input gathered by the Developer. - c) The Developer shall avoid abrupt changes in wall elevations.
-Walls will be stepped at consistent intervals.
+The roadside face of noise walls shall have a consistent appearance throughout their length.
+The side of the noise walls facing away from the roadway may vary based upon community input gathered by the Developer.

 15.3.3 Bridges and Other Structures